-Domenic Della Penna has served as our Chief Financial Officer since November 2019 and served in the same role at Venus Concept Ltd. from September 2017 until November 2019.
+Domenic Della Penna has served as the Company's Executive Vice President and Chief Financial Officer since February 2023.
+Previously, Mr. Della Penna served as the Company's Chief Financial Officer since November 2019 and served in the same role at Venus Concept Ltd. from September 2017 until November 2019.
 Prior to joining Venus Concept, Mr. Della Penna served as Chief Financial Officer of Intellipharmaceutics International Inc. (Nasdaq: IPCI; and TSX:IPCI) from November 2014 until September 2017 and as Chief Financial Officer of Teva Canada Ltd., a subsidiary of Teva Pharmaceuticals Industries Ltd (NYSE:TEVA), from December 2010 until September 2014.
 Mr. Della Penna is a C.A., CPA and holds a BBA and MBA from the Schulich School of Business at York University (Toronto).

-Hemanth Varghese, Ph.D, CFA has served as Venus Concept's President and Chief Innovation & Business Officer since February 2023.
+Hemanth Varghese, Ph.D, CFA has served as the Company's President and Chief Innovation & Business Officer since February 2023.
 Previously, Dr. Varghese served as the Company's President and Chief Business Officer since October 2022.
 Before joining Venus Concept, Dr. Varghese served as Senior Vice President of Strategy & Operations at HLS Therapeutics from 2017 until 2022.
 He previously worked for Endo International Plc, a multinational healthcare company, from 2014 until 2017 as President of International Pharmaceuticals and Executive Vice President of Corporate Development & Strategy.
 From 2009 until 2014, Dr. Varghese served as General Manager of Vision Care at Bausch & Lomb and Senior Vice President of Corporate Development at Valeant Pharmaceuticals (now Bausch Health).
 He has also held leadership roles in venture capital and corporate development enterprises with a specialization in healthcare technology, medical devices, and imaging modalities.
 Dr. Varghese has an Honors BSc and a PhD in Medical Biophysics from Western University and is a CFA charter holder.